panzerdp/dmitripavlutin.com/content/posts/093-compare-strings/index.md

 e2; // renders as "é"
 ```

-Even tought `e1` and `e2` render the same grapheme, nevetheless, they are different string values:
+Even though `e1` and `e2` render the same grapheme, nevertheless, they are different string values:

 ```javascript
 const e1 = 'e\u0301';